Shop, cook and eat authentic Mexican cuisine.

 Onto the salad.
 Josefina explains the correct way to slice a mango.

 I don’t remember where she used the prickly pear…I think it was a side dish of fruit.
-But here’s how to enjoy this succulent without pain.

 Next…it was time to make corn tortillas.
 Josefina’s helper made it look so simple.